IBM/prepare-your-dataset-using-data-refinery-from-db2-cp4d/README.md

 ---

-In this Tutorial, we will perform Data Engineering operations on multiple datasets using Watson Data Refinery on Cloud Pak for Data.
+In this Tutorial, we will perform Data Engineering operations on multiple datasets using Watson Data Refinery on Cloud Pak for Data / Watson Studio on IBM Cloud.

 A Data Scientist cannot directly build a model based on the dataset, the data collection and analysis is very essential before building a model.
-In this Tutorial we demonstrate how data scientists can easily collect data from databases, analyse the data and enhance the data according to their requirements with the help of Watson Data Refinery on Cloud Pak for Data.
+In this Tutorial we demonstrate how data scientists can easily collect data from databases, analyse the data and enhance the data according to their requirements with the help of Watson Data Refinery on Cloud Pak for Data / Watson Studio on IBM Cloud.

 ## Learning objectives